strimzi/proposals/087-adopt-connect-health-endpoint.md

 ## Rejected alternatives

 Wait until Kafka 3.8 is out of support in Strimzi and then switch from `/` to `/health`.
-It is important to adopt new Kafka features as early as possible, and this approach would add a big delay considering Kafka 3.8 extended support.
+It is important to adopt new Kafka features as early as possible.